-The Park that was once a centerpiece of Dallas' Little Mexico turns 100 this year.
+The park that was once a centerpiece of Dallas' Little Mexico turns 100 this year.
 Although it hardly resembles the cultural gathering place it once was, Pike Park hasn’t been forgotten.
-City officials and the Dallas Mexican American Historical League gather Saturday to celebrate its centennial.

-“Little Mexico to me was my town," Gonzales says.
-"All our friends were here, as a boy all my enemies were here too."
+“Little Mexico to me was my town," Gonzales said.
+"All our friends were here.
+As a boy, all my enemies were here, too."

 Whenever they were let in, music rang out.

-“We had everything here available for my community here," Tafalla says.
-"I loved it here”
+“We had everything here available for my community here," Tafalla said.
+"I loved it here.”

-Tafalla says she hardly recognizes the four acre space today.
+Tafalla said she hardly recognizes the four-acre space today.
 The main basketball court and swimming pool are gone, and the rec center is boarded up.
-Also missing – the skyline.
+Also missing: the skyline.

-On Saturday city officials will celebrate Pike Park’s centennial with a dedication of $400,000 in renovations.
+On Saturday, city officials and the Dallas Mexican American Historical League will celebrate Pike Park’s centennial with a dedication of $400,000 in renovations.
 They’ve already fixed up the gazebo, which means they can turn their attention to the mission style building behind the plaza.
-It’s one of only three buildings with a Mexican American history to be declared a Dallas Historical Landmark.
+It’s one of only three buildings with a Mexican-American history to be declared a Dallas Historical Landmark.

-“There’s no reason why it couldn’t be revived just to serve as a small little rec center," Tafalla says.
-"I mean the green space in Dallas is needed.
+“There’s no reason why it couldn’t be revived just to serve as a small little rec center," Tafalla said.
+"I mean, the green space in Dallas is needed.
 We’re growing so fast and we’re covering up the past so fast and we’re not preserving these little green spots.”

 Tafalla and Gonzales want to be able to show off the park.

-“Because This Park belongs not just to the history of the Mexican people and the Jewish," Gonzales says.
+“Because this park belongs not just to the history of the Mexican people and the Jewish," Gonzales said.
 "But all the city of Dallas.”

-Tomorrow’s dedication, Gonzales says, is a step in the right direction.
+Saturday's dedication, Gonzales said, is a step in the right direction.

 More: Watch the KERA TV documentary, Little Mexico: El Barrio